Sohitha-Kommineni/Sohitha-Kommineni/README.md

 ### 🏢 Symplore Inc, USA — *Full-Stack Developer*
 📅 Feb 2025 – Present

-At Symplore, I develop and scale web applications using **Python, Django, DRF, Flask, React, and TypeScript**, supporting thousands of daily user requests with consistent performance.
-I integrate **LLM and NLP features** using OpenAI and Hugging Face, design and optimize **PostgreSQL schemas and queries**, automate CI/CD pipelines with Docker and GitHub Actions, and deploy cloud-native applications on **AWS**.
-My work bridges backend reliability, front-end usability, and AI-driven features, contributing to multiple successful product releases.

 ### 🏢 Wipro Limited, Hyderabad, India — *Associate Software Engineer*
 📅 Sep 2020 – Dec 2022

-At Wipro, I worked on backend development with **Python, Flask, Jinja2, SQLAlchemy, and MySQL**, while creating responsive front-end components using JavaScript and Bootstrap.
-I built REST APIs, optimized queries and database structures, implemented authentication flows, automated workflows, and developed small-scale ML utilities.
-I also containerized applications with Docker and deployed services on AWS, contributing to stable and scalable enterprise solutions.

 ---